Try this simple pulled beef Asado recipe that is literally slow cooked until it becomes so tender without using any fancy slow cooker.

 The way I did was really simple.
 I just boiled the beef brisket in a regular pot with some water long enough until it becomes so tender that the meat easily falls apart when touched.
 It usually takes about 2-4 hours depending on the tenderness of the meat to start with, while most of the recipes recommend minimum 8 hours or overnight.
 I could not wait that long.
 As for the temperature, I usually bring the water to a rolling boil and then cover the pot with the lid and bring the heat down to low.
 I just have to check it from time to time, not that it is drying out.

 Then come the other ingredients and seasoning.
-Yes, it is cooked twice but the second cooking is done quick and more like sauteing just to incorporate the flavor.
+Yes, it is cooked twice but the second cooking is done quickly and more like sauteing just to incorporate the flavor.
 For this one, I made pulled beef Asado.
 To give this widely western dish a touch of Asian-Filipino flavor.
 But you can also just use a favorite barbecue sauce to spices things up.

 - Place the chunk of beef in a pot and fill it with enough water to submerge the meat and then some more.